Skip to content

 Leveraging data to advance health equity.

 We are grounded in the belief that health equity is both a process and an outcome.
 As an outcome, health equity is achieved when all Central Texans have a fair chance to achieve optimal health and there are no longer predictable differences in health status due to ethnicity, race, age, ability, or geography.
-Using this definition of health equity requires us to examine the impact of inequitable systems when we are measuring outcomes and monitoring progress.
-As a process, equity means involving those most impacted by health inequities in creating solutions.
-This commitment encourages us to examine traditional evaluation methods and acknowledge when we should depart from practices that center the Foundation’s perspective in favor of the community’s.
+This definition requires us to examine how inequitable systems influence the outcomes we measure and the progress we monitor.

 Learning and Evaluation Team